groupe-sii/devoxx-2015-game-back/README.md

 ## 3. Run the server

 The WAR file only provides the logic of the game but not the extensions.
-You now need to get [sources of extensions](https://github.com/groupe-sii/devoxx-2015-game-back-ext) and [follow these instructions to build them](https://github.com/groupe-sii/devoxx-2015-game-back-ext/blob/master/README.md#get-the-sources).
+You now need to get the sources of extensions and [follow these instructions to build them](https://github.com/groupe-sii/devoxx-2015-game-back-ext/blob/master/README.md#2-grab-the-code).

 The WAR can be run either in an existing web server or directly as Java application.
 The recommended way is to run as Java application.